Jchomer90/Express-Note-Taker/README.md

   npm test

   ## Questions
-  If you have any questions about the repository, contact me directly at Joshuachomer@gmail.com You can find more of my work on [Github](www.github.com/Jchomer90)
+  If you have any questions about the repository, contact me directly at Joshuachomer@gmail.com.
+  You can also find more of my work on [Github](www.github.com/Jchomer90)